hashicorp/terraform-website/content/source/docs/cloud/paid.html.md

 # Free and Paid Plans

 Terraform Cloud is a commercial SaaS product developed by HashiCorp.
-We make many of its features available for free, and also sell paid upgrade packages.
+We make many of its features available for free, and also offer paid plans that include additional collaboration and governance features.

 ## Plans and Billing are Per-Organization